 Whether to express a mathematical quantity in numerals or in words is a nontrivial issue.
-There are two fundamental rules:
+Two fundamental rules apply:

 - Use a number style that conveys information unambiguously. - Maintain the style with witless consistency throughout the text.

 Here are three general guidelines: